weilu/cb-helloblock/README.md

 **Parameters:** Array of addresses

-Returns a array of transaction summaries combined with the vout, amount and related address.
+Returns a array of transaction summaries combined with the vout, value and related address.

 ``` javascript
 [